OrangeC93/Udacity_Data_Engineering_Nano_Degree/Part5/2_data_quality.md

 End Date
 - Airflow pipelines can also have end dates.
 You can use an end_date with your pipeline to let Airflow know when to stop running the pipeline.
 End_dates can also be useful when you want to perform an overhaul or redesign of an existing pipeline.
 Update the old pipeline with an end_date and then have the new pipeline start on the end date of the old pipeline.

+Note: it's possible to rerun the DAG or clear the history of DAG, as a engineer you need to weight the pros and cons.